-The Bank applies the Three Lines Model (3Lines model).
-The 3Lines model is designed to provide clarity of responsibilities based on an appropriate segregation of duties across the Bank.
-Operating in such a way allows each function to understand the boundaries of its responsibilities, and how these within the RMF.
+An industry-standard Three Lines model is incorporated in the RMF and applied within Triodos Bank UK to provide clarity of responsibilities based on an appropriate segregation of duties across each line.
+Operating in such a way allows each function to understand the boundaries of its responsibilities and how they fit into the internal control and risk management system.
+Application of this model provides a structure for periodic Risk and Internal Audit assurance activity around the RMF.